seqan/seqan/manual/source/Tutorial/InputOutputOverview.rst

 Opening and Closing Files
 """""""""""""""""""""""""

-Classes of type :dox:`SmartFile FileIn` and :dox:`SmartFile FileOut` allow to :dox:`SmartFile#open` and :dox:`SmartFile#close` files.
+Classes of type :dox:`FormattedFileIn` and :dox:`FormattedFileOut` allow to :dox:`FormattedFile#open` and :dox:`FormattedFile#close` files.

 A file can be opened by passing the filename to the constructor:

 .. includefrags:: demos/tutorial/base_io/example1.cpp
    :fragment: ctor

-Alternatively, a file can be opened after construction by calling :dox:`SmartFile#open`:
+Alternatively, a file can be opened after construction by calling :dox:`FormattedFile#open`:

 .. includefrags:: demos/tutorial/base_io/example1.cpp
    :fragment: open

-Noe that any file is closed *automatically* whenever the :dox:`SmartFile FileIn` or :dox:`SmartFile FileOut` object goes out of scope.
+Noe that any file is closed *automatically* whenever the :dox:`FormattedFileIn` or :dox:`FormattedFileOut` object goes out of scope.
-Eventually, a file can be closed *manually* by calling :dox:`SmartFile#close`.
+Eventually, a file can be closed *manually* by calling :dox:`FormattedFile#close`.

 Accessing the Header
 """"""""""""""""""""